ESTABLISHMENT OF PCS

 The second and third floors of the PCS Building are completed.

 The Philippine Homesites and Housing Corporation (now called National Housing Authority), the government agency mandated to provide housing on easy terms, had provision for institutional buildings such as hospitals, churches and schools.
 Amidst this area traversed by the still new Avenida de 19 de Junio [renamed Highway 54, then EDSA], the PCS purchased a lot in the section reserved for institutional development.
 It was a good piece of property, near the projected park bounded by the North Avenue and East Avenue, the roads leading to the Quezon Memorial Circle.
 The PCS lot was also not very far from the one allotted to the Philippine Medical Association where the PMA wanted to construct a dorm for doctors from the provinces visiting Manila and an auditorium that would also serve as its offices.
 The purchase of the lot for the PCS headquarters was made through the initiative of then Congressman from Ilocos Sur, Dr. Godofredo Reyes, who was likewise a Fellow of the PCS.
 He negotiated with the PHHC for the purchase of the 1,344 sq. meters lot on easy terms.
 A collateral benefit of his negotiation was the discovery that the PCS had to renew its registration at the Securities and Exchange Commission, a requirement by the PHHC.
 The BOR, under the leadership of Dr. Luis F. Torres (PCS President 1961- 1962), initiated the move to make the PCS an association with a legal personality.
 The PCS gave its first payment for the property, amounting to PhP100,000 in November 1969.
-While the site was not yet serviceable, the PCS continued to locate its secretariat at the PGH.
-In 1976, a unit was bought from the State Condominium IV along
+While the site was not yet serviceable, the PCS continued to locate its secretariat in the PGH, and in 1976 a unit was bought from the State Condominium IV in Greenhills along Ortigas Avenue, where a small function room was provisionally provided for group meetings of the Board of Regents, the Governors, or the standing committees.

 Blessing of the first floor with Fr.
 Nico Bautista